Given Time, Key Child-Abuse Convictions are Toppling

 ``Very often people can plant these memories into people’s minds,″ said Jack Demick, chairman of psychology at Suffolk University and an expert in developmental psychology.

-In the Massachusetts case decided Tuesday, some children spoke of being abused by a clown in a ``magic room,'' while others said they were hung naked from a tree or watched teachers dismember animals.
+In the Massachusetts case decided Tuesday, some children spoke of being abused by a clown in a ``magic room,″ while others said they were hung naked from a tree or watched a teacher dismember animals.

 The Amiraults argued that police and prosecution experts planted the allegations through suggestive questioning, but Superior Court Judge Robert A. Barton ordered a new trial only on the issue of facing accusers, following a precedent set by Massachusetts’ highest court in April.

-After more than eight years in prison, the Amirault women have a bail hearing Thursday and could be released pending a new trial or an appeal.
-Gerald Amirault is waiting for a judge to hear a similar appeal.
+After more than eight years in prison, the Amirault women could be released after a bail hearing on Thursday.
+Gerald Amirault, who was tried separately, is waiting for a judge to hear a similar appeal.

 Although different in the details, the Amirault case resembles other major reversals in day-care abuse cases.